gtapiGOtLOXP/Project-Lunex/README.md

    1. WSL is recommended if you want it easiest
    2. through using the installer.py and reading the tutorial down below

+the installer.py tut will be in another file in this github repo

    ## WSL setup
 ```bash
 git clone https://github.com/gtapiGOtLOXP/Project-Lunex.git